 All these management entrance exams have their own share of similarities and differences; and preparing for all of them individually would be very difficult.
 However, a holistic preparation strategy that covers important aspects from all these exams would go a long way in ensuring that you do well in all of them.
 Some common tips that may help in designing such a strategy are given below:

 IIFT (Indian Institute of Foreign Trade) conducts its own entrance exam for inducting students into management courses offered on its campus.
-IIFT will conduct the exam on 3rd December 2017 for the MBA Aspirants.
-IIFT MBA entrance exam is a two hour pen-paper mode test that includes questions in range of 118 to 150.
+IIFT will conduct the exam on December 2, 2018 for MBA Aspirants.
+IIFT 2019 is a two hour pen-paper mode test that includes questions in range of 114 to 150.
 The questions are from five main topics i.e. Quantitative Ability, Logical Ability, Data Interpretation, Verbal Ability & Reading Comprehension and General Awareness.

 In addition to core common sections, IIFT entrance examination carries a general awareness section.
 Any candidate serious about securing admission at IIFT management programme needs to prepare for this section thoroughly.
 Although the overall marking weigh-age of this section is low, candidate has to clear this section with minimum marks in order to qualify for the admission.
 Just like XAT exam, the IIFT General Awareness section includes questions from current affairs and GK and as per past trends the GK questions are more compared to the ones asked from current affairs.
 IIFT offers MBA in international business and therefore it is important to cover topics related to current international business and politics to prepare for general awareness section.
 Major topics that must be covered include merger and acquisitions, recent appointments, corporate facts and history, awards and recognitions.